Yandex Cloud

 ParamsParams

 This tab is for default chart/selector parameters.
-It may be empty if you do not intend to set up any links to this chart/selector.
+All chart/selector parameters must be described on the Params tab.
 The parameter values are arrays of strings.
 If you only need to provide one value, you need to format it as an array consisting of one element.

 Format